William Rutherford Mead

-Life and career
+Early life

 Mead was born in Brattleboro, Vermont.
-He was a cousin of President Rutherford B. Hayes, hence his middle name.
+He was a first cousin, once removed of President Rutherford B. Hayes, hence his middle name.
 His sister, Elinor, later married novelist William Dean Howells, and his younger brother Larkin Goldsmith Mead became a sculptor.
-William Mead was handsome, authoritative and quiet.
+Mead was handsome, authoritative and quiet.
 His father was a prominent lawyer, and his mother was the sister of John Humphrey Noyes, the Oneida Utopian.
-Mead attended Norwich University for two years where he joined the Alpha Chapter of Theta Chi Fraternity.
+Mead attended Norwich University for two years, where he joined the Alpha chapter of Theta Chi fraternity.
 After transferring from Norwich, he graduated from Amherst College in Massachusetts in the class of 1867.
 He later learned architecture under George Fletcher Babb in Russell Sturgis's office in New York City.

+Career

 In 1872, Mead partnered with Charles Follen McKim, a fellow New York architect, but Mead's talent was more for running an office rather than designing.
 This collaboration with McKim produced one of Mead's only known commissions, a house for an Amherst classmate, Dwight Herrick, from Mead's hometown of Chesterfield, New Hampshire.

 Around December 1877, the firm took on William Bigelow, the elder brother of McKim's new wife, Annie Bigelow, as a partner, becoming McKim, Mead and Bigelow, with offices at 57 Broadway.
 In 1879, Bigelow withdrew from the firm, but they were joined by Stanford White to form McKim, Mead, and White.
 Mead was the partner who "hired and fired", "steered the ship", and spent his time "trying to keep the partners from making damn fools of themselves."

-In 1883, Mead married Olga Kilyeni (c.1850-1936) in Budapest, Hungary.
-They moved to Rome, Italy, where he was heavily involved in the American Academy in Rome – McKim's favorite project and legacy – until his death.
-He was an AAR charter member, as was McKim, a Trustee from 1905–1928, and its President from 1910–1928.
+After his 1883 marriage, he moved to Rome, Italy, where he was heavily involved in the American Academy in Rome – McKim's favorite project and legacy – until his death.
+He was an AAR charter member, as was McKim, a Trustee from 1905 to 1928, and its president from 1910 to 1928.
 In 1902, King Victor Emmanuel conferred on Mead the decoration of Knight Commander of the Crown of Italy for his pioneer work in introducing the Roman and Italian Renaissance architectural style in America.
 In 1902, Amherst College conferred upon Mead the honorary degree of LL.D.
 In 1909, he received a degree of M.S. from Norwich University in Vermont.
-In 1913 he received the gold medal of the American Academy of Arts and Letters.
+In 1912 he received the gold medal of the American Academy of Arts and Letters and was an early member of the academy.
+In 1922 he was appointed a Commander of the Order of the Crown of Italy.